Elgin Baylor: Legacy

 Since the beginning of his NBA career, Baylor has been considered one of the best basketball players in the world, and his reputation as one of the greatest in history has endured.
 Before Baylor joined the NBA in 1958, the league's play was methodical but mechanical, dominated by set jump shots and running hook shots.
 Baylor introduced a creative and acrobatic playing style that would later be emulated by other NBA superstars such as Julius Erving and Michael Jordan.
 Bill Simmons wrote, "Along with Russell, Elgin turned a horizontal game into a vertical one."
 Baylor's skill was esteemed by his contemporaries: Oscar Robertson wrote Baylor "was the first and original high flier"; Bill Sharman said Baylor was "the greatest cornerman who ever played pro basketball"; Tom Heinsohn said, "Baylor as forward beats out Bird, Julius Erving and everybody else".

-Baylor was the last of the great undersized forwards in a league where many guards are now his size or bigger.
+Baylor was the last of the undersized forwards in the league, many guards now being his size or bigger.
 He finished his playing days with 23,149 points, 3,650 assists and 11,463 rebounds over 846 games.
 His signature running bank shot, which he was able to release quickly and effectively over taller players, led him to numerous NBA scoring records, several of which still stand.

 The 71 points Baylor scored on November 15, 1960, was a record at the time; it was also a team record that would not be surpassed until Kobe Bryant scored 81 points against the Toronto Raptors in January 2006.
 The 61 points he scored in Game 5 of the NBA Finals in 1962 is still an NBA Finals record.
 Over his career, he averaged 27.4 points and 4.3 assists per game.
 An underrated rebounder, Baylor averaged 13.5 rebounds per game during his career, including a remarkable 19.8 rebounds per game during the 1960–61 season—a season average exceeded by only five other players in NBA history, all of whom were or taller.